 With ETFs, you can invest with minimal effort to fit your taste in securities, risk tolerance, and investment goals.
 This also means you can choose from a variety of market segments.
 Furthermore, poor performing assets can offset those that are performing well.

 Professional fund managers do all the work for you according to your investment objectives.
 They also continuously monitor the performance of the ETF.
-But since these investments are generally passive and track an index, your fund manager won’t have to spend a bulk of their time day in and day out managing the fund to stay ahead of the curve.
+But since these investments are generally passive and track an index, your fund manager won’t have to spend a bulk of their time day in and day out managing the ETF to stay ahead of the curve.

 Quick note: The exception to this rule applies when you’re dealing with an actively managed ETF that is designed to beat an index.

 Flexible Purchase and Selling Window

 Unlike mutual funds, ETFs are available for purchase at any time of the day.
 There’s also flexibility with orders as you can choose from buy on margin, limit, or stop-loss orders.
 Even better, there are no minimum holding periods, like you’ll see with some mutual funds, so you’re free to sell at any point after you purchase ETF shares.

-This added flexibility is also beneficial to investors because it minimizes the level of risk they’ll have to absorb in the event the market takes an unexpected turn for the worse.
-They’re much easier to unload in a shorter window than mutual funds that sometimes have a 30-day holding period before they can be sold.
+This added flexibility is also beneficial to investors because it minimizes the level of risk they’ll have to absorb if the market takes an unexpected turn for the worse.
+ETFs are much easier to unload in a shorter window than mutual funds that sometimes have a 30-day holding period before they can be sold.

-With mutual funds that are taxable, you must pay taxes on distributions regardless if you keep the cash or use it to invest in more ETF shares.
-However, you will only pay taxes on ETFs when your investment is sold.
+With taxable mutual funds, you must pay taxes on distributions regardless if you keep the cash or use it to invest in more mutual fund shares.
+However, you will only pay capital gains on ETFs when your investment is sold.

 As mentioned earlier, the performance of a particular ETF can be tracked throughout the day using the ticker.
-And the end of each day, the fund’s holdings are shared with the public.
+And the end of each day, the ETF’s holdings are shared with the public.
 But mutual funds only disclose this information on a monthly or quarterly basis.

 Lower Administrative Costs